 Archive for the ‘Gardens’ Category

-Camping out on the way to the Holy Land celebrated from evening, Sept 27 to Oct 4th with the Jewish holiday Sukkot.
+Camping out on the way to the Holy Land celebrated from Sunday evening, October 16th to Sunday evening, October 23 with the Jewish holiday Sukkot.

 The role of New Life Community Development Corporation in kicking off the gardening idea in Elmhurst illustrates the growing role of religious groups in initiating civic and political action in New York City.